Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 data["elevation"].coords
 ```

-The last parameter that we can specify for the `.xvec.zonal_stats()` function is `all_touched`.
-This is an important parameter to consider because it specifies how the edge-cases are handled when the vector and raster intersect with each other.
-When conducting a zonal operation between a vector and raster layer, you very likely have situations in which the vector boundary covers only partially the raster pixels at the edges of the zone(s).
+The last parameter that we specify here for the `.xvec.zonal_stats()` function is `all_touched`.
+This parameter specifies how the edge-cases are handled when the vector and raster intersect with each other.
+When conducting a zonal operation between a vector and raster layer, you very likely have situations in which the vector boundary does not perfectly align with the raster cells and the Polygons representing the zones cover only partially the raster pixels.
 To control how these cases should be handled, you can use the `all_touched` parameter to specify if only such pixels should be considered in the calculation in which the centroid of the pixel lies within the zone Polygon (`all_touched=False`), or if all the pixels that touch the boundary should be considered in the calculation of the zonal statistics (`all_touched=True`).
 In the following, we will calculate the zonal statistics considering the latter:

 ```python
 import xvec